Who is an Indian Administrative Service (IAS) Officer?

 Eligibility Criteria for IAS Officer (IAS Age Limit and etc)

 Just like other civil service examinations in order to sit for this exam conducted by Union Public Service Commission (UPSC) you have to be an Indian citizen.
 At the same time, you should be a graduate.
-You should hold a valid undergraduate degree issued by any recognised university- Central, State, Private, Deemed, or a foreign university recognised by the Association of Indian Universities.
+You should hold a valid undergraduate degree issued by any recognized university- Central, State, Private, Deemed, or a foreign university recognized by the Association of Indian Universities.

 IAS Age limit